vuciv/animal-crossing-llm-mod/README.md

 ### 3. Run Animal Crossing in Dolphin
 - Download Dolphin emulator
 - Load Animal Crossing (GAFE01) ROM
-- Start the game and get to a conversation
+- **⚠️ IMPORTANT**: Start the game and wait until you're past the loading screen and in the actual game world
+- Get to a conversation with a villager

 ### 4. Launch the Mod
 ```bash